Atigeo/ansible_cloudera_cluster_deploy/README.md

 TO DO

-1. Complete automatic add to inventory of new instances
+1. Complete automatic add to inventory of new instances - DONE
-2. Create /etc/hosts file automatically
+2. Create /etc/hosts file automatically - DONE
-3. Complete other system init changes
+3. Complete other system init changes - DONE
-4. Refactor playbook to conform to the folder structure
+4. Refactor playbook to conform to the folder structure - DONE